mosquito/aio-pika/docs/source/rabbitmq-tutorial/3-publish-subscribe.rst

 .. warning::

-    This is a beta version of the port from official tutorial.
+    This is a beta version of the port from `official tutorial`_.
 Please when you found an error create `issue`_ or `pull request`_ for me.